1.24. Barebox State Framework

 Important

 The direct storage backend needs 8 bytes of additional space per state variable set for its meta data.
 Keep this in mind when calculating the stridesize.
-For example, if your variable set needs 8 bytes, the raw header needs 16 bytes and the direct storage backend additionally 8 bytes.
-The full space for one state variable set is now 8 + 16 + 8 = 32 bytes.
+For example, the bootchooser boot state needs 20 bytes for its variables.
+The raw header adds 16 bytes and the direct storage backend adds a further 8 bytes.
+The full space for one state variable set (minimum stride size) is thus 20 + 16 + 8 = 44 bytes.
+The minimum size for the backend partition is then 44 * 3 = 132 bytes.
+It’s a good idea though to increase stride size beyond the minimum to leave some free space for in-place addition of new variables in future.

 1.24.4.2.
 Circular Storage Backend Redundancy